 10. Tour the John Jay Homestead (and catch an outdoor movie!)

-This 62-acre estate in Katonah served as the home for five successive generations of the Jay family—including John Jay himself, a Founding Father and first Chief Justice of the United States.
+This 62-acre estate in the Katonah/Bedford area served as the home for five successive generations of the Jay family—including John Jay himself, a Founding Father and first Chief Justice of the United States.
 As you walk through the grounds, you'll pass through the Sun Dial Garden, Herb Garden, and Terrace Garden.
 There's even spots to picnic on sunny days, as well as a farmers' market that runs every Saturday through October and outdoor movies on select summer nights.